gasduster99/sppComp/try1/try1_2.md

 accounting for a dynamic port sampling program.
 Market forces, regulation changes, and fisherman behavior are a few factors, among the many, which complicate the task of spaciating commercial catch.
-Unlike a purely sample-based statistical framework, model based statisics allows analysts to quickly explore a wide range of hypotheses for estimating species compositions.
+Unlike a purely sample-based statistical framework, model based statistics allows analysts to quickly explore a wide range of hypotheses for estimating species compositions.
 The models entertained here manage to achieve generally well behaved predictive accuracy (Tables pred78 and pred 83), however these models are by no means perfect.
-The models presented here sinply offer a few big improvements toward estimating species compositions.
+The models presented here simply offer a few fundamental improvements toward estimating species compositions.

-Among the largest structural changes improving from the bayesian methodolgy in Shelton et. al. (2012) is the recognition of overdispersion in port sampling data.
+Among the largest structural changes improving from the Bayesian methodology in Shelton et. al. (2012) is the recognition of overdispersion in port sampling data.
 In the absence of highly predictive covariariates, modeling overdispersion in port sampling data remains an important modeling consideration.
-Moving forward, modeling descisions will require a careful consideration of predictive accuracy and biase/variance trade-off, so as to tease better and better performance out of further models.
+Moving forward, modeling decisions will require a careful consideration of predictive accuracy and bias/variance trade-off, so as to tease better and better performance out of further models.
 The models presented here offer a great operational starting point and provide a basic framework for further model exploration.

-The Bayesian models presented here provide easy access to estimates of uncertainty in commercial catch, at any aggregarion of the stratification system.
+The Bayesian models presented here provide easy access to estimates of uncertainty in commercial catch, at any aggregation of the stratification system.
-Making posterior predictive draws from these models widely availiable, allows scientists the flexibility to easily compute whichever derived distributions or distributional summaries that follow from this general modeling approach.
+Making posterior predictive draws from these models widely available, allows scientists the flexibility to easily compute whichever derived distributions or distributional summaries that follow from this general modeling approach.